English language requirements

 To access your official course details for the year you started your degree, please visit the handbook

-Focused on sustainability and its economic, social and environmental underpinnings, Deakin’s Master of Landscape Architecture has been designed for those who are passionate about becoming a landscape architect driven to improve the quality and development of our towns, cityscapes and regional landscapes.
+Focused on sustainability and its economic, social and environmental underpinnings, Deakin’s Master of Landscape Architecture has been designed for those who are passionate about becoming a landscape architect driven to improve the quality and development of our towns, cityscapes and regional landscapes with a creative flair.

-The course provides students with the opportunity to specialise in project management, public art curatorship and management, cultural heritage, urban design, and change management planning.
+The course provides students with the opportunity to specialise in project management, ecological sustainability, cultural heritage, urban design, and change management planning.

 Distinguishing characteristics of this course include its engagement with ecology, spirit of place, people, Indigenous thought and urban design to inform and craft places of renewal, stimulation, healing and respect.

 Graduates will be equipped with the leadership skills to challenge conventional thinking within complex environments as well as the practical skills required to deliver the creation and restoration of landscapes.

 Want to improve the development of towns and cityscapes?

 A career in landscape architecture could propel you into the world of project management, urban design and change management.
 Graduates will be equipped with the leadership skills to challenge conventional thinking within complex environments as wells as the practical skills required to deliver the creation and restoration of landscapes.Read More